 We're committed to attracting and retaining the best people.
 Each year, we review our salaries to ensure they remain competitive and to make sure that we’re paying you fairly.

 We offer great, competitive health and wellbeing benefits.
 Membership to our private healthcare scheme will enable you to claim back money towards your everyday dental, optical and healthcare treatments (up to a certain amount per year).
 We also offer eye care vouchers and VDU glasses.

 We'll help you save for your retirement through our workplace pension schemes.
-We have both a defined benefit scheme (the CARE 1/80th Social Housing Pensions Scheme) and a defined contribution scheme (SHPS DC).
-To help you get the most out of your total reward package, we also provide a pensions salary sacrifice arrangement that enables you to take advantage of National Insurance contributions savings while maintaining your pensions benefits.
+We have a defined benefit scheme and a defined contribution scheme.
+To help you get the most out of your total reward package, we also provide a pension salary sacrifice arrangement that enables you to take advantage of National Insurance Contributions (NICs) savings while maintaining your pension scheme benefits.

 We offer flexible working opportunities to all of our employees.
 During employment, these can be discussed with line managers and will be considered fairly and in keeping with business needs.